 Learned

-- Reusing a cache-buster query while editing the file it points at ships stale assets to returning browsers; the symptom masquerades as a content bug.
+- Reusing a cache-busting version while editing the file it points at ships stale assets to returning browsers; the symptom masquerades as a content bug.

 Still open / next